-To consider profit to be a problem for higher management is not unusual.
-Leading you to accept that the ultimate objective of a Manufacturing Intelligence for Electronics Manufacturing (MI) solution such as WATS, or Statistical Process Control (SPC) solution is to improve product quality.
-Or to improve internal efficiency on some areas.
+It is not unusual to consider the question of how to increase profits in manufacturing to be a problem for higher management.
+Leading you to accept that the ultimate objective of a Test Data Management for Electronics Manufacturing (MI) solution such as WATS, or Statistical Process Control (SPC) solution is to improve product quality.
+Or to improve internal efficiency in some areas.

-Although this is not an entirely wrong mental model, it is not fully accurate.
+Although this is not an entirely wrong assumption, it is not fully accurate.

-At the end of the day, your company, and you, are likely in the business of building a long-term stream of profit.
-Both to pay back your lenders, owners, and to invest into future growth.
+At the end of the day, your company and you are likely in the business of building a long-term stream of profit.
+Both to pay back your lenders, owners and to invest in future growth opportunities.

 In this post, we will look at MI from a higher perspective than what we usually do.
-And discuss how it has superior potential, compared to traditional methods such as SPC or in-house-developed data management tools, to impact the Income Statement that companies leaders typically issue every 3 to 12 months.
+And discuss how it has superior potential, compared to traditional methods such as SPC or in-house-developed data management tools, to increase profits in manufacturing.

 And how MI provides critical support for your ability to continue product innovation.